Saturday, November 8, 2025

 2025- A Second Battle: The PACT Act Rollback

 Now Partain is confronting a new and equally troubling chapter.
-The PACT Act—landmark legislation intended to expand healthcare and compensation for veterans exposed to toxins during military service—initially recognized male breast cancer as a presumptive condition linked to chemical exposure.
-Recently, however, the Department of Veterans Affairs quietly rescinded that presumption.
+The PACT Act—landmark legislation intended to expand healthcare and compensation for veterans exposed to toxins while serving overseas —initially recognized male breast cancer as a presumptive condition linked to chemical exposure.
+Recently, however, the Department of Veterans Affairs quietly rescinded that presumption while leaving female breast cancer a presumptive service connected disease.

 Connecting the Dots: From Toxins to Health Crises